mehmetsen80/LiteMeshApp/README.md

 # PREREQUISITES

 ## ENVIRONMENTAL VARIABLES
-SSL key file generation will be covered in a later section, but keys have already been provided for running the applications locally.
+Here is how we generated the self-signed SSL Keys to run locally: [SELF-SIGNED KEYS](SELFSIGNEDKEYS.md).
+You don't have to do anything else to run locally.
+However, please generate your own keys with a CA for your production environment.

-To set the necessary environment variables, open your profile configuration:
+To set the necessary environment variables, open your profile configuration: (MAC)
 ```shell
 nano ~/.zshrc
 ```